-As the transmission lines traverse cultivated land - that constitute feeding and nesting areas for the blue cranes, secretary bird and Stanley's bustard - the potential impact relates to the possibility of collisions with the transmission line conductors and earth wires.
-However, the large size of the conductors used on transmission lines makes them more visible and the likelihood of this occurring is low.
+As the transmission lines traverse cultivated land - that constitute feeding and nesting areas for the blue cranes, secretary bird, Stanley's bustard and white stork - the potential impact relates to the possibility of collisions with the transmission line conductors and earth wires.
+However, the large size of the structures envisaged for the transmission lines in question makes them more visible and the likelihood of this occurring is lower than with the smaller transmission and distribution lines in the area.

-Should the above impact occur, the significance with regard to Alternative 1 and 3 is considered as medium.
-As the length and visibility of the transmission line route will play a role, Alternative 2 is the shortest and would run adjacent to two existing high voltage transmission lines (allowing the corridor to be more visible), the possible impact would be low to medium in significance.
+Should the above impact occur, the significance with regard to Alternatives 1 and 3 is considered as high.
+As the length and visibility of the transmission line route will play a role, Alternative 2 is the shortest, has fewer dams along its length and would run adjacent to two existing high voltage transmission lines (allowing the corridor to be more visible), the possible impact would be medium to high in significance.

-- To avoid the impacts on insulators that may result from bird streaming, cross rope suspension towers should be used.
-However, at the bends, where strain towers are used, bird guards should be placed in order to avoid this problem. - Alternative 2 should be considered as the preferred route due to it being the shortest route and because of its proposed location within an existing corridor.
+• To avoid the impacts on insulators that may result from bird streaming, cross rope suspension towers should be used.
+However, at the bends, where strain towers are used, bird guards should be installed to avoid this problem.

-&lt;sup>12 Note that the smaller earth wires pose the major risk of collision by avifauna.
+&lt;sup>13 Note that the smaller earth wires pose the major risk of collision by avifauna.

-- Should it be found that collisions occur in the operational phase, bird flight diverters should be installed. - A management system should be implemented which should formulate measures to prevent small birds roosting on the OCGT and substation equipment.
+- Alternative 2 should be considered as the preferred route due to it being the shortest route, having fewer dams in its proximity and because of its proposed location within an existing utility corridor. - Bird flight diverters should be installed on the earth wires in the sections that cross cultivated lands. - A management system should be implemented which should formulate measures to prevent small birds roosting on the OCGT and substation equipment.

-Table 5.7 : Impact table summarising the significance, both with and without mitigation, of the impact on the blue crane, secretary bird and Stanley's bustard
+Table 5.7: Impact table summarising the significance, both with and without mitigation, of the impact on the blue crane, secretary bird, Stanley's bustard and white stork